 Discover folk - the CRM for people-powered businesses

-Lite CRMs are perfect for teams that want to streamline their workflows, keep track of customer interactions, and boost productivity with minimal setup and maintenance.
+Lite CRMs are perfect for mid-size teams that want to streamline their workflows, keep track of customer interactions, and boost productivity with minimal setup and maintenance.

 How to boost your efficiency with a lightweight CRM